kylechadha/portfolio-go/content/post/learning_to_learn.md

 This is the model I subscribe to when it comes to my own learning.
 I love to learn about things that are tangential to my work, but I always prioritize and seek depth.
 The model you believe in might be different, but the takeaway here is to **understand what your goals are** and focus on them.

 ## #4 Read Other People's Code
-This is recommended everywhere -- it's almost the classic cop out advice when people don't know what else to say... but there's no denying its validity.
-So let me explain how it works.
+This is recommended everywhere -- it's almost the classic cop out advice when people don't know what else to say, but there's no denying its effectiveness.

 Should you try to read the source code for Docker or some other massive open source project?
 No, probably not.
 It will be nebulous and intimidating, and unless you spend days on the endeavor (or are already quite gifted), chances are you won't have the context to learn much beyond coding style.